mitch-b/course-in-a-box/modules/client/_posts/2000-01-05-setting-up-the-master.markdown

     </mvc:View>
     ```

     Now we have our base `sap.m.Page` to add our content.
+You'll notice the controller name changes a bit to keep with our standard.
+I noticed that the 'New View' wizard does not retain a full namespace.
+This is something to be aware of.

 1. In the same file, add a `sap.m.List` to the content of our Page.
 Replace the Page object with the following: